d0m1n8oR/huggr/README.md

 Presentation
 -----

-To look at our presentaion with some additional information, you have to open this [html file](https://github.com/a3rosol/huggr/blob/master/assets/Pr%C3%A4sentation%2C%20Policy%2C%20Prozess%20usw/slides-huggr.html) in your browser or just click on this [link](http://slides.com/huggr/huggr#/).
+To look at our presentaion with some additional information, visit our [GitHub page](https://a3rosol.github.io/).